paul-rogers/druid/processing/src/main/java/org/apache/druid/queryng/README.md

 Sequence <-- Operator <-- Sequence <-- Operator <-- ...
 ```

 Of course, the above would be silly.
-So, we emply another trick: when we wrap a sequence
+So, we employ another trick: when we wrap a sequence
 in an operator, we check if the sequence in question is one which wraps an operator.
 If
 so, we just discard the intermediate sequence so we get: